Our Travel Specialist Thomas has returned from a recent trip to Colombia where he found himself faced by a question…

 -To satisfy four important rights for the victims of conflict: truth, justice, reparation and to ensure that the conflict never occurs again

 Our first stop is the Cafe Wuasikamas.
 We arrive at a lovely spot in La Candelaria, Bogota’s Colonial district.
 Refined crafts and intricate hand-made objects line the walls.
-It takes a bit of time to decipher amongst these the pictures hung up: hectares of elicit crops, rural communities gathering, crops being destroyed.
+It takes a bit of time to decipher amongst these the pictures hung up: hectares of illicit crops, rural communities gathering, crops being destroyed.
 These pictures are glimpses that trace the history of a small community high up in the Andes.

 Our host, who is under state protection, enters.
-He is the leader of the community stilted in these snapshots, one of many that made the decision to destroy all elicit crops and turn towards to production of beans for coffee and cocoa for chocolate.
+He is the leader of the community stilted in these snapshots, one of many that made the decision to destroy all ilicit crops and turn towards the production of beans for coffee and cocoa for chocolate.
 We sit in awe as he recounts, in Spanish, the trials and tribulation the village had to face throughout this process.
 Pedro translates frantically.
 Our narrator has become an ambassador for local communities wanting to eliminate their place in the illicit drug trafficking industry, communities in which not one death has occurred since the transition.

 This moment is one of the most fascinating I have experienced, and I encourage all those who are given the opportunity to engage in such encounters.
 We are encouraged to buy crafts from the cafe, all proceeds going to the rural communities.
 Next, we are taken to a chocolate shop, based on the same principles.
 Our new host explains how he decided to lead his community out of the darkness for his children.
 With proud eyes tainted by the presence of a darker past, he steps back as his son, studying a Masters in International Relations, talks to us as an embodiment of new hope.
 Again, we indulge in the delightful produce this new commerce offers, and verily agree that coffee and chocolate prevail over illicit substances.
 Pedro talks of different projects like these, all focused on meeting the four main challenges the peace process entails

 We walk past a group of Palenqueras, women who have become an emblem of the city as a mix of different influences, ancestries and cultures.
 This is what makes Colombia so special: its plurality and lack of uniformity.
-The mix match of buildings come as dashes of colour that streak our perspective with life as we pace through the city in the heat.
-The next day, we visit the Aviary, alive with a myriad birds saved and brought to this space guided by an effort towards rehabilitation.
+The mismatch of buildings come as dashes of colour that streak our perspective with life as we pace through the city in the heat.
+The next day, we visit the Aviary, alive with a myriad of birds saved and brought to this space guided by an effort towards rehabilitation.
 We board a boat towards the paradisiacal Rosario Islands, dotted with wonderful luxurious resorts offering an experience of peace and tranquillity I didn’t know I wanted.
 We pass through the Bocagrade district with its completely different feel, buildings reeling up towards the sky.
 Everything comes alive in this difference, in the range of influences, buildings, people.

 That evening we are treated with a surprise.
 We will find ourselves in quite an unusual setting for our last culinary experience in Colombia: San Diego, the largest women’s prison in the city.
 The Restaurant, named Interno, was set up as a project to help inmates towards rehabilitation.
 The women work, waiting on tables, cooking and entertaining guests.
 Our host, who speaks English, welcomes us warmly.
-Here, the inmates’ energy is focused
+Here, the inmates’ energy is focused on doing something productive.
+All their wages go to their families and a day worked here takes a day off their sentence.
+Again, as we indulge in the delightful dishes presented to us, I am touched by the remarkable programmes set up to help people aspire to do something positive, dragging themselves out of their dark pasts to try to establish themselves as productive members of society.

 Our departure from Colombia jolts onto us too soon.
 I leave as a proud ambassador for a country that has so much to give.